SilentFlameCR/SilentFlameCR/README.md

 # 💫 About Me:
 Hi!
-I’m a software developer working with Blindside Networks in Ottawa and a 3rd-year Computer Science student at Carleton University (AI & Machine Learning stream).<br>I love building practical solutions, exploring new technologies, and growing my skills through collaboration and continuous learning.
+I’m a software developer working with Blindside Networks in Ottawa and a 3rd-year major Computer Science student at Carleton University (AI & Machine Learning stream) with a Math minor.<br>I love building practical solutions, exploring new technologies, and growing my skills through collaboration and continuous learning.

 ## 🌐 Socials: